ATLANTA (AP) - The Atlanta Thrashers kept blowing leads. Finally, Ilya Kovalchuk gave his team a safe one.

 "A game like this can change in minutes," Kovalchuk said.
 "It wasn't our best game, but we found a way to win it."

-Kovalchuk, who has 26 goals on the season, also scored during a first-period spurt that caused the Islanders to yank starting goalie Rick DiPietro before the game was 6 minutes old.
+Kovalchuk, who has 26 goals on the season, also scored during a first-period spurt that caused the Islanders to yank starting goalie Rick DiPietro before the game was six minutes old.

 In fact, the Islanders were pressing hard for the winning goal in the final minute of regulation.
 But Kari Lehtonen turned away several good chances, and the Thrashers won it in overtime.

 The Thrashers got a scare when Hossa hobbled off the ice with an injured left knee early in the second period.
-The All-Star winger, who came into the night tied for the NHL lead in goals, was tripped by Islanders defenseman Freddy Meyer and slid into the boards behind the New York goal.
+The all-star winger, who came into the night tied for the NHL lead in goals, was tripped by Islanders defenceman Freddy Meyer and slid into the boards behind the New York goal.

 "I went straight-legged into the boards and my shin went sore and stiff," Hossa said.
 "I was afraid it was an old injury."